-We poled our expert piano teachers to get definitive answers to the most frequently asked questions about piano lessons and practice.
+We polled all of the experts that teach our piano classes to get definitive answers to some of the most frequently asked questions about piano lessons and practice.
 Whether you are a beginner or a self-taught genius, these questions and answers have important takeaways for everyone.

 On Taking Piano Lessons